courselabs/kubernetes/labs/secrets/README.md

 kubectl get secret configurable-env-plain -o jsonpath="{.data.Configurable__Environment}" | base64 -d
 ```

 > In production you'll need to understand how your cluster secures Secrets at rest.
-You'll also use [Role-Based Access Control]() to limit who can work with Secrets in Kubectl.
+You'll also use Role-Based Access Control (coming later in the course) to limit who can work with Secrets in Kubectl.

 ## Creating Secrets from files